 5. Don't Smoke

 Exposure to tobacco smoke has been linked to increased risk of hearing loss.
 Research has shown that smoking, age, and noise exposure can collectively increase a person's risk for hearing loss.
 If you smoke, preserving your hearing is one more good reason to quit.
-If you don't smoke, be sure to avoid breathing secondhand smoke.
+If you don't smoke, avoid breathing secondhand smoke.

 6. Remove Earwax Properly